htmicron/ht32sx/README.md

 <br/>

 <a name="newgroup"></a>
-### 2. How do I create a new group at Sigfox Backed?
+### 2. How do I create a new group at Sigfox Backend?

 <hr>